 The cause of preeclampsia is unknown.
 But it is more common in first pregnancies.
 It affects about 5% to 8% of all pregnant women.
 Other risk factors for preeclampsia include:

 A woman carrying multiple fetuses

 A woman older than 40

-A woman with high blood pressure, diabetes, and/or kidney disease before she became pregnant
+A woman with high blood pressure, diabetes, or kidney disease before she became pregnant

 A woman who is obese with a BMI greater than 30

 Symptoms may include severe swelling of the hands and face, high blood pressure, headache, dizziness, irritability, decreased urine output, belly pain, and blurred vision.
-Treatment will vary according to the severity of the condition and the stage of the pregnancy.
-Treatment may include hospitalization, bed rest, medicine to lower blood pressure, and close monitoring of both the fetus and the mother.
+Treatment will vary based on the severity of the condition and the stage of the pregnancy.
+Treatment may include a hospital stay, bed rest, medicine to lower blood pressure, and close monitoring of both the fetus and the mother.